News and its anticipation in stock trading.

 Types of fundamental news.

-US Consumer Confidence Index.
-Impact of the news on the USDCHF currency pair
+US Consumer Confidence Index: Impact on USDCHF

 The people's confidence in the stable growth of the state's economy and satisfaction